-San Francisco is fortuitously positioned between the Pacific Ocean and Sierra Nevada mountains to the east and west and redwood forests and the California desert to the north and south.
-On San Francisco's doorstep, the Bay, which fits neatly in between the Golden Gate Bridge and the Bay Bridge, is not only tantalisingly beautiful, it's home to 14 small islands, including Alcatraz.
+The undulating City by the Bay has a prime spot between the Pacific Ocean and Sierra Nevada mountains to the east and west and redwood forests and the California desert to the north and south.

-The city’s neighbourhoods all tell their own stories, from the hotbed of politics that made Haight-Ashbury what it is, to the bohemia of the Mission and the Tenderloin to the culinary wonder of Chinatown and the understated affluence of Nob Hill.
-The city has one of the world’s oldest and largest gay neighbourhoods in the Castro, a testament to the accepting nature and spirit of civic acceptance that exists here.
+The city’s neighbourhoods all tell their own stories, from the hotbed of politics that made Haight-Ashbury what it is, to the bohemia of the Mission and the Tenderloin, to the culinary wonder of Chinatown and the understated affluence of Nob Hill.
+San Francisco has one of the world’s oldest and largest gay neighbourhoods in the Castro, a testament to the accepting nature and spirit of civic acceptance that exists here.

 The famous, glorious vineyards of the Napa and Sonoma wine regions ensure weekend escapes are part of the San Francisco experience too.
 If you don’t have time to visit them, pull up a stool in one of the city’s slick wine tasting rooms and sip a few glasses.